neo-project/docs/en-us/exchange.md

 > [!Note]
 >
 > Either way, the exchange must import the addresses into the database and distribute them to users.
+It is generally recommend the exchange use the second way, so as to reduce the external controls and run the wallet more stable.

 ## Dealing with Global Assets Transactions